yihaozhong/cuda-accelerated-computing/README.md

 - This is also the first component of **Beginner to Expert: AI Technical Training**, a NVIDIA Developer Program

 ## Selected Structure
-- An Even Easier Introduction to CUDA
+- An Even Easier Introduction to CUDA (intro)
-- Fundamentals of Accelerated Computing with CUDA C/C++
+- Fundamentals of Accelerated Computing with CUDA C/C++ (accelerated)
-- Accelerating CUDA C++ Applications with Concurrent Streams
+- Accelerating CUDA C++ Applications with Concurrent Streams (concurrent)
-- Scaling Workloads Across Multiple GPUs with CUDA C++
+- Scaling Workloads Across Multiple GPUs with CUDA C++ (scaling)
-- Optimizing CUDA ML Codes with NVIDIA Nsight's Profiling Tools
+- Optimizing CUDA ML Codes with NVIDIA Nsight's Profiling Tools (profiling)